Good chess quotes are easy to come by. But we’ve tried to narrow it down even further by just including the best of the best.

 Purdy

-Inspirational Chess Quotes
+Inspirational Chess Quotations

 22.)
 You may learn much more from a game you lose than from a game you win.
 You will have to lose hundreds of games before becoming a good player.